netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 .. figure:: web-harvesting-features.png

-		*Adding a Features from OGC WFS harvester node*
+		*Adding a Features from OGC WFS harvester node - philosopher example*

 - *Save* the harvester entry form.
 - You will be returned to the harvester operations menu where you can *Activate* the harvester and then *Run* it.